-Mead has spent the last two seasons as a graduate assistant coach in the women's basketball program at NCAA Division I Central Michigan.
+Mead had spent the previous two seasons as a graduate assistant coach in the women's basketball program at NCAA Division I Central Michigan.
 The Chippewas made the school's first NCAA Tournament appearance in 29 years this past season and won the Mid-American Conference Tournament while registering their third-straight 20-plus win campaign under head coach Sue Guevara.

 Mead was heavily involved with many facets of the CMU program, including facility operations, on-floor coaching, organizing scout team players, running summer camps, overseeing team managers, coordinating study and exam schedules and more.